FIFA fines Spanish FA for breach of transfer rules

-(The Sports Xchange) - Miami Dolphins running back Arian Foster announced his retirement, effective immediately, on Monday after eight NFL seasons.

-MADRID FIFA have fined Spain's football federation (RFEF) for breaking rules governing the international transfer and registration of minors by allowing Atletico and Real Madrid to sign underage players from other countries.
+MADRID (Reuters) - FIFA have fined Spain's football federation (RFEF) for breaking rules governing the international transfer and registration of minors by allowing Atletico and Real Madrid to sign underage players from other countries.

 In January, world football's governing body banned the Madrid clubs from participating in two consecutive transfer windows for breaching rules regarding the signing of underage non-Spanish players, similar punishment to that handed out to Barcelona in 2015.